 What are the impacts of arsenic in the food chain and the factors related to arsenic that influence the uptake in rice?

-What recommendations can be provided to reduce arsenic in the food chain influencing the uptake in rice?
+What recommendations can be provided to reduce arsenic in the food chain influencing the uptake of rice?

-The structure of this research pertains to the execution of this research throughout five chapters whereby, chapter one introduces the research along with a background for a better understanding of this study.
+The structure of this research pertains to the execution of this research throughout five chapters, whereby chapter one introduces the research and background for a better understanding of this study.
 In this chapter, the aim and objectives of the study are developed and noted to ensure that subsequent chapters of the study conform to the objectives developed and are being fulfilled during the execution.
 The research problem has also been identified and described as why it was necessary to research the selected topic of the study.

-Chapter two of this research consists of a literature review, whereby different studies will be reviewed for data collection and develop arguments and provide facts and figures regarding arsenic in the food chain and the aspects that impact its uptake in rice.
+Chapter two of this research consists of a literature review, whereby different studies will be reviewed for data collection, arguments will be developed, and facts and figures regarding arsenic in the food chain and the aspects that impact its uptake in rice.
 This chapter explains the different factors influencing the uptake of arsenic in rice and provides a theoretical framework as well.

 Chapter three of this study conforms to providing an explanation and justification of the methodology that has been adopted for the successful execution of this research.
 It includes information regarding the research philosophy adopted, the research approach, the methods of data collection, and data analysis, and justifications are provided to depict why it was necessary to adopt a philosophy or research approach.

 Chapter four includes the analysis of the data and their results and discussion.
-In this chapter, data that has been collected with the method mentioned in chapter three is analyzed as per the analysis method also mentioned.
-After the analysis of the data and the results are obtained and these results are discussed based on the objectives of the study.
+In this chapter, data collected with the method mentioned in chapter three is analyzed as per the method also mentioned.
+After the data analysis, the results are obtained and discussed based on the study's objectives.

-Chapter 5 is the final chapter of this research and conforms to provides a conclusion and final thoughts of the researcher on this research.
-The findings of the data that were analyzed in summarised and appropriate recommendations are given to reduce the uptake of arsenic in rice.
+Chapter 5 is the final chapter of this research and provides the researcher's conclusion and final thoughts on this research.
+The findings of the data that were analyzed are summarized, and appropriate recommendations are given to reduce the uptake of arsenic in rice.

 Arsenic is one of the toxic metalloids for animals and plants as it is used in large amounts of food and soil.
 Arsenic is released into the arable soil through the use of contaminated irrigation water, some anthropogenic activities, and mining (Li et al., 2014).
 Moreover, in many countries, rice is one main food whose annual production is extremely high.
-As analyzed from the report of The United States Department of Agriculture in 2014 the production of rice was observed as 474.86 million tons by the major producers of the world such as India, China, Bangladesh, and Vietnam (Bastías, and Beldarrain, 2016).
-As reported, some of these countries use groundwater contaminated with arsenic naturally present in the water and thus resulting in soil contamination with the high levels of arsenic (Awasthi et al., 2017).
+As analyzed from the report of The United States Department of Agriculture in 2014, the production of rice was observed as 474.86 million tons by the major producers of the world, such as India, China, Bangladesh, and Vietnam (Bastías, and Beldarrain, 2016).
+As reported, some of these countries use groundwater contaminated with arsenic naturally present in the water, thus resulting in soil contamination with high levels of arsenic (Awasthi et al., 2017).

-Additionally, it has been observed that rice because of the biochemical characteristics of soils of agriculture is known to be an efficient arsenic accumulator (Bastías, and Beldarrain, 2016).
-It has been estimated that worldwide more than 150 million people have been affected due to the increased concentrations of arsenic as one of the routes to arsenic exposure to humans is Oral ingestion.
-Thereby, Li et al. (2014) analyzed and reported in their research that arsenic contamination is greatly visible in the countries, especially those having huge populations such as China, India, Turkey, Columbia, Chile, and Argentina.
+Additionally, it has been observed that rice, because of the biochemical characteristics of agricultural soils, is known to be an efficient arsenic accumulator (Bastías and Beldarrain, 2016).
+It has been estimated that worldwide, more than 150 million people have been affected due to the increased concentrations of arsenic, as one of the routes to arsenic exposure in humans is Oral ingestion.
+Thereby, Li et al. (2014) analyzed and reported in their research that arsenic contamination is greatly visible in countries, especially those having huge populations such as China, India, Turkey, Columbia, Chile, and Argentina.

 Moreover, the soil also can transport or absorb arsenic.
-The International Agency for Cancer Research Arsenic has reported that arsenite (AsIII) and arsenate (AsV) are determined carcinogenic agents (Bastías, and Beldarrain, 2016).
-Therefore, the increasing production of rice is also increasing the harm of arsenic and has become an important concern by the scientific community (Bastías, and Beldarrain, 2016).
-Furthermore, according to Azam, Sarker, and Naz (2016), the foods that are produced on soils are impacted by the mining activities of the Pb-Zn, and due to the uptake of arsenic; the mining activities related to these foods are determined to crucial for the health.
-A survey was taken and the results showed that the concentration of arsenic in all the rice does not satisfy the national food standards whereas the least arsenic is observed in the rice cultivators “SY-89” and “DY-162” (Li et al., 2014).
-Additionally, it has been analyzed that the arsenic accumulation within rice plants is strongly related to the properties of soil such as phosphorous, silicon, pH, organic matter, and clay ((Awasthi et al., 2017; Bastías, and Beldarrain, 2016).
+The International Agency for Cancer Research Arsenic has reported that arsenite (AsIII) and arsenate (AsV) are determined carcinogenic agents (Bastías and Beldarrain, 2016).
+Therefore, increasing rice production also increases arsenic harm and has become an important concern for the scientific community (Bastías and Beldarrain, 2016).
+Furthermore, according to Azam, Sarker, and Naz (2016), the foods that are produced on soils are impacted by the mining activities of the Pb-Zn, and due to the uptake of arsenic, the mining activities related to these foods are determined to crucial for the health.
+A survey was taken, and the results showed that the concentration of arsenic in all the rice does not satisfy the national food standards, whereas the least arsenic is observed in the rice cultivators “SY-89” and “DY-162” (Li et al., 2014).
+Additionally, it has been analyzed that the arsenic accumulation within rice plants is strongly related to the properties of soil, such as phosphorous, silicon, pH, organic matter, and clay ((Awasthi et al., 2017; Bastías and Beldarrain, 2016).

-This chapter of the research has assessed the critical literature review of the previous studies to analyze their results related to the arsenic in the food chain and the factors associated with arsenic that influence the uptake of rice, further it also presents the impact of arsenic in food chain followed by literature gap and important point to be concluded in the chapter summary.
+This chapter of the research has assessed the critical literature review of the previous studies to analyze their results related to the arsenic in the food chain and the factors associated with arsenic that influence the uptake of rice.
+Further, it also presents the impact of arsenic on the food chain, followed by a literature gap and an important point to be concluded in the chapter summary.

-This theory was developed by Florence Nightingale which describes the methods allowing to increase the well-being of the individuals and enhance their health.
-The use of this theory aids in this research because a systematic review is being conducted to evaluate the factors that influence the uptake of arsenic in rice and since arsenic is considered toxic and promotes the development of cancer cells in the body, this theory would allow understanding the methods to ensure the reduction of arsenic in rice.
+Florence Nightingale developed this theory and described the methods to increase the well-being of individuals and enhance their health.
+The use of this theory aids in this research because a systematic review is being conducted to evaluate the factors that influence the uptake of arsenic in rice, and since arsenic is considered toxic and promotes the development of cancer cells in the body, this theory would allow understanding the methods to ensure the reduction of arsenic in rice.
 The environmental theory describes the act of utilizing the resources of an environment to enhance the health of the individual (de Florence Nightingale and Crítica, 2015).
-By utilizing natural resources to promote the well-being of a person it would allow for an enhanced the recovery process, however, Pirani, (2016) highlights that many factors affect the natural resources of the environment, polluting them, and consequently reducing the effectiveness of these resources in facilitating the health of the individual.
-The theory further describes the environmental factors that promote an individual’s health, these factors include: intake of fresh environmental air; Clean and fresh environmental air would allow people to inhale an increased amount of clean oxygen which is free from any carcinogenic elements, thereby increasing the efficiency of their lungs and purity of their blood (Mughal and Irshad Ali, 2017).
-By drinking pure and clean water, the internal organs of an individual would always remain healthy since the body does not need to extract all the poisonous material being ingested (Kamau, 2015).
-Cleanliness of the environment; the overall cleanliness of the environment allows for the reduction of diseases developed in that environment which would affect the health of the person.
+Utilizing natural resources to promote the well-being of a person would allow for an enhanced recovery process; however, Pirani (2016) highlights that many factors affect the natural resources of the environment, polluting them and consequently reducing the effectiveness of these resources in facilitating the health of the individual.
+The theory further describes the environmental factors that promote an individual’s health, including the intake of fresh environmental air.
+Clean and fresh environmental air would allow people to inhale an increased amount of clean oxygen, which is free from any carcinogenic elements, thereby increasing the efficiency of their lungs and the purity of their blood (Mughal and Irshad Ali, 2017).
+By drinking pure and clean water, an individual's internal organs will always remain healthy since the body does not need to extract all the poisonous material being ingested (Kamau, 2015).
+Cleanliness of the environment: the overall cleanliness of the environment allows for the reduction of diseases developed in that environment, which would affect the person's health.

-The theory of pollution policy describes that it is impossible to eliminate pollution that is emanating from a process.
-Smith, (2018) highlights that no process in the world produces no waste product, thereby not harming the environment.
+The theory of National Planning policy framework describes that it is impossible to eliminate pollution that is emanating from a process.
+Smith (2018) highlights that no process in the world produces no waste products, thereby not harming the environment.
 With the aid of this theory, an extensive understanding of the processes can be done to determine the processes that retain arsenic compounds in the food chain.
-Since arsenic is a toxic compound and higher levels of arsenic are poisonous, it is important to note that the process employed during the extraction of rice retains much of the arsenic within the rice which results in it in being unsafe for consumption.
-According to this theory, people need to identify the sources of pollution and research methods to reduce the levels of pollution contaminating their daily consumable products as well as damaging their environment (Rowe et al., 2016).
-Furthermore, all consumable goods need to have well-defined property rights which allow for safe trading of these goods and are safe for consumption as well.
+Since arsenic is a toxic compound and higher levels of arsenic are poisonous, it is important to note that the process employed during the extraction of rice retains much of the arsenic within the rice, which results in it being unsafe for consumption.
+According to this theory, people need to identify the sources of pollution and research methods to reduce the levels of pollution contaminating their daily consumable products and damaging their environment (Rowe et al., 2016).
+Furthermore, all consumable goods need to have well-defined property rights, which allow for the safe trading of these goods and are safe for consumption as well.
 Without having such rights, it is possible that goods being traded may not be at par with safety standards of consumption and can affect the well-being of the individual who consumes such products (Åström, 2017).
-Hu and McKitrick, (2016) explain that with the use of the theory of pollution policy, the sources or processes which produce the highest waste or contaminate food sources and the environment can be identified along with other factors of influence as well and can allow individuals to work on processes that reduces as much pollution as possible.
-However, de Vries and Hanley, (2016) have pointed out that in some cases this theory can be difficult to put into practice because it is difficult to measure and different the damage is done to the environment by certain sources.
+Hu and McKitrick (2016) explain that with the use of the theory of pollution policy, the sources or processes which produce the highest waste or contaminate food sources and the environment can be identified along with other factors of influence as well and can allow individuals to work on processes that reduces as much pollution as possible.
+However, de Vries and Hanley (2016) have pointed out that in some cases, this theory can be difficult to implement because it is difficult to measure, and the damage is done to the environment by certain sources.
 Furthermore, it is also difficult to monitor and enforce pollution policies in certain areas and difficult to add taxes on pollution considering the political and financial costs.
-Pope III et al., (2015) sheds light that market-based instruments provide some level of flexibility to polluters in the sense that regarding agriculture, a certain amount of toxic substance within the product has been indicated and the products should not cross the specified limit.
-While, Ebenstein et al., (2017) depicts that adopting a command and control approach allows an enhanced level of control regarding pollution of consumable products by inducing a specific limit.
-Consumable goods that are being transported to different areas provide a classic example that allows the government to have control over the level of pollution or the level of toxic substance in the products and enables them to have full control.
-Failing to comply with the safe levels of toxic substances in the products allows the stakeholders to destroy the product or resend them so that their toxicity levels are reduced for safe consumption (Mohai and Saha, 2015).
+Pope III et al. (2015) shed light that market-based instruments provide some level of flexibility to polluters in the sense that regarding agriculture, a certain amount of toxic substance within the product has been indicated, and the products should not cross the specified limit.
+Ebenstein et al. (2017) depict that adopting a command and control approach allows an enhanced level of control regarding the pollution of consumable products by inducing a specific limit.
+Consumable goods being transported to different areas provide a classic example that allows the government to control the level of pollution or the level of toxic substances in the products and enables them to have full control.
+Failing to comply with the safe levels of toxic substances in the products allows the stakeholders to destroy the products or resend them to reduce their toxicity levels for safe consumption (Mohai and Saha, 2015).

 In the food chain, arsenic is considered to be of high severity.
-Bakhat et al. (2017) have stated that the easiest form of ingesting arsenic is through food.
-The author further states that arsenic consumption through food was studied by the Joint FAO/WHO Expert Committee on Food Additives (JECFA).
-The result of the meeting was that the committee has eradicated the Provisional maximum Tolerable Weekly Intake (PTWI) perimeter for ingesting arsenic of 15mg/kg body weight (BW).
+Bakhat et al. (2017) have stated that food is the easiest form of ingesting arsenic.
+The author further states that the Joint FAO/WHO Expert Committee on Food Additives (JECFA) studied arsenic consumption through food.
+The meeting resulted in the committee eradicating the Provisional maximum Tolerable Weekly Intake (PTWI) perimeter for ingesting 15mg/kg of body weight (BW) arsenic.

-Zia et al. (2017) assert that arsenic enters the food chain through the irrigation water which is usually contaminated.
-The author further states that groundwater is the main cause of drinking water in numerous countries which at times is usually mixed with the groundwater.
+Zia et al. (2017) assert that arsenic enters the food chain through irrigation water, which is usually contaminated.
+The author further states that groundwater is the main cause of drinking water in numerous countries, which is usually mixed with groundwater.

 Denmark | 16,639 | 5,450,661 | 98% |